cilium/cilium/Documentation/network/lb-ipam.rst

 The service selector of the IP Pool still applies, requested IPs will not be allocated or assigned if the services don't match the pool's selector.

+Don't configure the annotation to request the first or last IP of an IP pool.
+They are reserved for the network and broadcast addresses respectively.

 .. code-block:: yaml

     apiVersion: v1